 Do you really need to wash thick skinned fruits like avocados before eating them?
 According to the FDA yes!

-About a month ago, the FDA released the results of a 2014-2016 study where they tested the skins of 361 imported and domestic avocado skins for listeria monocytogenes.
-64 of the avocado skins tested positive for for listeria.
-Listeria is a food borne illness pregnant women are often warned about, but the general public isn't really familiar with.
+About a month ago, the FDA released the results of a 2014-2016 study where they tested the skins of 361 imported and domestic avocado skins for Listeria monocytogenes.
+64 of the avocado skins tested positive for listeria.
+Listeria is a foodborne illness pregnant women are often warned about, but the general public isn't really familiar with.
 It's a bacteria known to cause miscarriages, stillbirths, uterine infections, and preterm delivery.
 Listeria can also be found in deli meats, which is why women who are expecting are warned to stay away from delicious cold turkey sandwiches for 9 months.

 The FDA recommends washing your hands with a bar of soap and warm water for about 20 seconds and then gently scrubbing the outside of the fruit with water and a vegetable brush.
 We like this one with natural bristles.
 You can also scrub your fruit with a little bit of baking soda to help eliminate any lingering pesticides before rinsing.

 5 Fruits to Remember to Wash Before Eating

 Close-Up Of Lemons On Blue Background Getty Images

 Directly Above Shot Of Bananas Over Beige Background Getty Images